November 24, 2016 – November 25, 2016

 The programme is set and will consist of key note speeches, panel discussions, paper sessions and a poster session.
 We are pleased that Prof. Paula Stephan (Georgia State University & National Bureau of Economic Research), Dr. Steven Hill (Higher Education Funding Council for England) and Dr. Liz Allen (Strategic Initiatives, F1000) cloud be engaged as key note speakers at ‘Open Evaluation 2016’.
 Prof. Stephan will talk about the career trajectories of new PhDs.’
 Dr. Hill’s speech will focus on UK’s experience in assessing research impact.
 Dr. Allen will provide us with a reflection on the promise of open science.
 The panel sessions will examine the question if we can generate more impact of R&I interventions through better governance, discuss the changing challenges of RTI evaluation in Europe and deliberate the problems in evaluation and selection of risky research.

-The conference will be accompanied by several other gatherings, such as the EU SPRI Doctorate seminar (21-23 November), the meeting of the Science Europe Working Group on ex-post Evaluation (23 November) as well as a “Science for S3” Policy Workshop organised by IPTS/Danube-INCO.NET (25 November).
-It is going to be a busy week for RTI policy stakeholders and the perfect opportunity for extending and refreshing your network!
+The conference will be accompanied by several other gatherings, such as the EU SPRI Doctorate seminar (21st–23rd November), the meeting of the Science Europe Working Group on ex-post Evaluation (23rd November), the EU-RTD evaluation network meeting (23rd November) as well as a “Science for S3” Policy Workshop organised by IPTS/Danube-INCO.NET (25th November).
+It is going to be a busy week for RTI policy evaluation stakeholders and the perfect opportunity for extending and refreshing your networks!

 The registration is open until the 11th of November – register as soon as possible!
 The registration fee includes all lunches and coffee breaks during the two conference days as well as the official dinner on November 24th 2016.
 Please check this section of our website for recommendations about accommodation and general information about Vienna.
 Please note that Vienna is a busy tourist location.
 Thus, plan your journey early enough.